-Recently Issued Accounting Pronouncement - In June 2017, the GASB issued GASB Statement No. 87, Leases, effective for fiscal years beginning after December 15, 2019.
+Change in Accounting Principle for Recently Adopted Accounting Pronouncement - In June 2017, GASB issued GASB Statement No. 87, Leases, effective for fiscal years beginning after June 15, 2021.
 The objective of GASB Statement No. 87 is to improve accounting and financial reporting for leases by governments by requiring recognition of certain lease assets and liabilities that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
 GASB Statement No. 87 establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
 Under GASB Statement No. 87, a lessee is required to recognize a lease liability and an intangible right-to-use asset, and a lessor is required to recognize a lease receivable and deferred inflow of resources.
-Management is evaluating the effects that the full implementation of GASB Statement No. 87 will have on its financial statements for the year ended September 30, 2021.
+These changes had no impact on the District's financial statements for the year ended September 30, 2022.